franleplant/nosleepjavascript-blog/content/blog/package-react-components/index.md

 #### As Component Consumers

-- You will need to either
+- You will need to either:
-  - build an out of band StyleSheet with the Component Author's provided build system ala Bootstrap or Ant Design
+  - build an out of band StyleSheet with the Component Author's provided build system ala Bootstrap or Ant Design.
   - integrate Component's Author build system into yours and build it in-band with the rest of your app.
 - Run-Time build is not possible and you must work around it.